Bloodbath History

 Who was the first person to beat Bloodbath?+

-Quasar became the first known victor on March 13, 2016, roughly seven months after Riot verified the level.
+Quasar became the first documented victor in March 2016, roughly seven months after Riot verified the level.
+Source records disagree on the exact calendar day, so this guide does not overstate it.

 Why is Bloodbath so famous?+